 - Steamer - Use this if you will make steamed broccoli as well.
 If you do not have a steamer, you can also boil it briefly for 3 minutes in boiling water.
 Also, some rice cookers have steamers, but they can be easily overcooked since it really only takes about 3 minutes to cook to a bright green color where the texture still has a bite.
 For this recipe, I used my Stainless Steel Oster Steamer.

-- Refrigerator - Place the zhoug chicken, rice, and broccoli in the refrigerator in a 2-inch shallow pan to cool down quickly.
-Then store the meal and the rest of the zhug in an air-tight sealing container.
-The meal will last for up to four days and five days for the zhug sauce.
+- Refrigerator - Place the zhoug chicken, rice, and broccoli in the fridge in a 2-inch shallow pan to cool down quickly.
+Then, store the meal and the rest of the zhug in an air-tight sealing container.
+The meal will last for up to four days, and five days for the zhug sauce.

 - Freezer - First, follow the refrigeration process mentioned above.
 For the meal, please place it in the freezer in a labeled, airtight container.
 Place the zhug sauce in a labeled freezer-sealing bag or divide portions into an ice cube tray, then pour the frozen cubes into a labeled freezer-sealing bag.

 Air Tight Food Containers - I use Glass Food Storage Containers with a plastic clipping lid to store food.
 For example, I always suggest glass storage containers since you can microwave them and hold food without staining the container, and the glass keeps them at a more stable temperature, which keeps the food fresher longer.

 Removing Seeds to Control Heat Level Tip - When recipes call to remove seeds from hot peppers to control the heat level, you have to actually remove the rib (pith) of the pepper, the white flesh.
 Also, learn more about the pepper heat levels, or the Scoville Scale, in the Cook's Notebook tab.

 Frequently Asked Questions